 HOLWELL, John Zephaniah.
-Dublin 17.9.1711 — Pinner 5.11.1798.
+Dublin 17.9.1711 — Pinner near London 5.11.1798.
 British Physician in India.
-Son of Zephaniah H., a timber merchant, educated at Richmond and at Iselmond near Rotterdam.
-Studied surgery at Guy’s Hospital, left for Calcutta in 1732 as surgeon’s mate on an Indiaman.
+Son of Zephaniah H., a timber merchant, and Sarah Bott.
+Educated at Richmond and at Iselmond near Rotterdam.
+Studied surgery at Guy’s Hospital in London, left for Calcutta in 1732 as surgeon’s mate on an Indiaman.
 He worked as surgeon in E.I.C.’s ships to the Patna factory, at Dacca factory and 1736-48 in Calcutta.
 He became alderman, principal surgeon and twice Mayor, in 1751 perpetual Zamindar of the 24 Parganas; Seventh in the Council.
 “When the fort at Calcutta was attacked by the nawab Suraj-ud-daula on June 18, 1756, and the Governor Drake and others retreated down the river on 19th, Holwell was called to take charge of the defence.
 He was one of the 23 survivors of the 146 persons in the Black Hole on the night of June 20-1, was sent to Murshidabad and kept in irons there, set at liberty, July 17.
 Joined the ships at Fulta, went to England in Feb.
 1757.
 Returned to Bengal in the Council, succeeded Clive as temporary Governor of Bengal from Jan.
 28, 1760, until Vansittart assumed office on July 27, 1760.
 In 1761 he and others were dismissed by the Court of Directors for signing a despatch remonstrating against Vansittart’s appointment, but he had retired in Sep.
 1760.”
 In retirement devoted to literary work.
-In his time JZH was exceptionally well informed of Hindu religion and customs and thus considered an important predecessor of Indology.
+Married, children.

-Publications: historical, philosophical and social works.
+Publications: Historical, philosophical and social works.

 – Interesting Historical Events relative to the Province of Bengal and the Empire of Indostan With a seasonable hint and perswasive to the honourable the court of directors of the East India Company.
 As also the mythology and cosmogony, fasts and festivals of the Gentoo’s, followers of the Shastah.
 And a dissertation on the metempsychosis, commonly, though erroneously, called the Pythagorean doctrine.
 1-3.
 210+152+227 p.
 L. 1765-71.

-Sources: Buckland, Dictionary; *Charu Sheel Singh, “Holwell, Dow and Halhed: A note on their contribution to Indology in the 18th century”, JOIB 33:3-4, 1984, 291-297; *Windisch; Wikipedia with portrait and further references.
+Sources: Buckland, Dictionary; *Charu Sheel Singh, “Holwell, Dow and Halhed: A note on their contribution to Indology in the 18th century”, JOIB 33:3-4, 1984, 291-297; Trautmann 1997, 68-71; Wikipedia with portrait and further references.